currocam/IdentityByDescentDispersal.jl/manuscript/paper.md

 # Availability

 `IdentityByDescentDispersal.jl` is a registered Julia package available through the official General registry.
 Its source code is hosted on GitHub at [https://github.com/currocam/IdentityByDescentDispersal.jl](https://github.com/currocam/IdentityByDescentDispersal.jl).

+# Acknowledgements

+We acknowledge financial support from the Research Foundation - Flanders (FWO).
+This work was supported by FWO-G0A9B24N (F.C.J, H.S), FWO-1272625N (A.Z., H.S) and FWO-12A8423N (E.L.R.D.K., H.S).

 # References